UniversalDependencies/docs/_u-feat/Clusivity-obj.md

 </table>

 Clusivity is a feature of first-person plural personal [pronouns](u-pos/PRON).
-As such, it can also be reflected by inflection of [verbs](u-pos/VERB), e.g. in Plains Cree (Wolvengrey 2011 p.
-66).
+As such, it can also be reflected by inflection of [verbs](u-pos/VERB), e.g. in Mbyá Guaraní.

 Some languages are head-marking, which means that the verbal morphology can cross-reference multiple core arguments, not just the subject.
 If the cross-reference involves the `Clusivity` of the argument,